nicksavarese/allora-ios/README.md

 Conversational filler, in italian: *'Well, then..'*

-## 🏗️ Overhaul incoming
+## 🎆 TEXT STREAMING UPDATE 🎆
-Allora KB will soon be overhauled to provide a better user experience with more customization options, text streaming, and more!
+Allora KB has been overhauled to provide a better user experience with more a slider to set the requested tokens, loading indicators, text streaming, and more!

 ## 💡 Description 💡